March of the Iron Will: Addis Ababa

 In Addis Ababa, Emperor Haile Selassie visited the French Legation.
 After explaining to French Minister Paul Bodard that further defense of the capital was impossible, he explained that it was best for Empress Menen Asfaw and their two sons, Crown Prince Asfaw Wossen, 19, and Prince Makonnen, 13, to leave the country.
 Ultimately they would go to the Coptic monastery in the British Mandate of Palestine, but he asked the French Minister whether the Imperial Family could temporarily find refuge in French Somaliland and was assured by Bodard that they could.

 Haile Selassie then returned to his Palace and crowds gathered at the Palace steps.
 To the gathering throng, he said, "Ethiopia, will fight until the last soldier and the last inch!
 Let every man who is not wounded or sick take arms and enough food to last five days and march north to fight the invader!"
 The crowd roared back to their Emperor: "We will go!"

-Forgetting the raw gas burns on his own arm, Haile Selassie retired into his Palace for a final conference with his chieftains.
+Forgetting the raw gas burns on his arm, Haile Selassie retired into his Palace for a final conference with his chieftains.
 He knew that the Government of the Ethiopian Empire would have to move from Addis Ababa.
 One possibility was for the government to relocate to Gore in the southwest and he sought comment on this plan.
-Initially his chiefs said nothing at all.
+Initially, his chiefs said nothing at all.
 But, when the chiefs did talk, they explained that the one effective Ethiopian army left was fighting for its life under Ras Nasibu Emmanual in the Ogaden.
 This army was pitted against General Rodolfo Graziani's relentless advance on Harar.
 One after another, the chiefs rose to tell how hopeless the situation was and to say that there was nothing for the Emperor to do but rather flee the country to avoid his execution.